ChristianLoizou/Shorts/README.md

 Eg. *'intervalpractice/latest.app/'*.

 *Note:* Darwin applications appear as folders.
+If you don't have the [git command line tool](https://git-scm) you'll need to download the entire repoistory as a *'.zip'*, unpack it, take out the *'.app'* folder and its contents, and then delete the rest of the repository

+If you do have the [git command line tool](https://git-scm) you can take a look at [this helpful article](https://github.community/t/how-can-i-download-a-specific-folder-from-a-github-repo/278#M20) to see how to download a specific folder within a repository using `git clone`.
-The entire folder with name ending in *'.app'* must be downloaded to run on MacOS.
+The entire folder with name ending in *'.app'* and its contents must be downloaded to run on MacOS.

 ### Linux
 *Coming soon*